Not many of us can resist the smell and taste of freshly melted butter. And that includes our cats as well.

 Getting hairballs is a common occurrence for cats.
 Cats can spend up to 5 hours a day grooming themselves to remove loose fur.

-All this fur gets collected in your cat’s digestive tract and gets expelled from vomiting or via its poop.
+All this fur gets collected in your cat’s digestive tract and gets expelled from vomiting or via its stool.

 Some cat owners give their cats some butter to help lubricate the trapped hairballs making it easier for the cat to get rid of it.